-Before The Sleep Study
+Before The Sleep Test

 After you have booked an appointment with the sleep specialist for a sleep study, it is important that you maintain your daily routine as much as possible.
 Continue with your prescribed medications, exercise routine, multivitamins and other habits.

 Inform the clinic ahead of time if you have special needs for the test.
 This includes physical limitations, bed-wetting, and difficulty getting in or out of bed.
 Basically, let them know if there is something about you that they may not usually encounter.

 On the day of the test, there are certain rules you have to follow in preparation for the study.

 - Bring items that would help you sleep comfortably through the night like a special pillow or blanket.